mrvollger/SDA/README.md

 	"reference " :  "~mvollger/assemblies/hg38/ucsc.hg38.no_alts.fasta", # a path to a local download of UCSC’s hg38.
         "genes" : "/net/eichler/vol2/home/mvollger/assemblies/hg38/hg38.gene.locations.bed",
 	"project" : "NA19240", # A project identifier, can be anything (no spaces).
-    	"bax_per_job" : 10  # the number of read files to submit to blasr at once.
+    	"read_files_per_job" : 10  # the number of read files to submit to blasr at once.
 I recommend less than 15.
 }
 ```
 Once again `"ont" : "True"` can be added for use with ONT data.